 8. Gordon Hayward, Boston Celtics -- Player Option

 About three years after a gruesome leg injury left him on the sidelines for his debut season with the Celtics, Hayward returned to form and is confident in what he’s doing on the floor.
 He’s no longer hesitating to drive the lane, and he can take contact and finish as strong as he did pre-injury.
 He was super efficient this season, shooting 50 percent from the field, 38.3 percent from three and 85.5 percent from the free-throw line.
 And he was able to score all over the floor, with impressive shooting percentages whether he was finishing at the rim, shooting mid-range jumpers or attempting three-pointers.
 On defense, he held his own next to some of the best young guards in the league.
 It's unfortunate he missed a good chunk of the postseason with an ankle injury, but he bounced back nicely for Boston when he came back.
-With $35 million on the line courtesy of his player option, he’s almost guaranteed to exercise that by the Oct.
-15 deadline (which is subject to change).
+(UPDATE: Hayward ultimately decided to opt out and test free agency, leaving nearly $35 million on the table.)

 7. Serge Ibaka, Toronto Raptors -- Unrestricted

 15.4 PPG, 8.2 RPG, 2.1 OREB, 1.4 APG, 0.8

 Ibaka’s defensive prowess got him noticed early in his career, it's

 been his scoring uptick that should catch the eye of teams around

 the league now.
 He was a major cog in Toronto's playoff run,